Download the 2024 Safe Harbor Guide

 Some potential drawbacks of a QACA plan include:

 • Potential employee confusion: Employees may forget to opt out of the QACA safe harbor plan before their first contribution.
+This is where proactive, communication and effective employee education can make a difference.

 Which is cheaper QACA or Traditional Safe Harbors?